Posted on January 12, 2019

 Not Addressing the Age Issue

 I’m going to put this one right out in front.
 Age discrimination is a fact of life in the job market today.
 You know it, I know it, and although recruiters and hiring managers know it – they probably won’t acknowledge it.
-That’s why you need to do it, in a subtle way.

 There are many telltale signs that you’re an older job seeker.
 That by itself is not a bad thing.
 You just don’t want to be filtered out by the initial resume screening staff and lose the opportunity to demonstrate your talents and skills.